rust-lang/rust/src/doc/guide.md

 have happily compiled.
 If we forget in the `match`, it will not.
 Rust helps us make sure to cover all of our bases.

-`match` is also an expression, which means we can use it on the right hand side of a `let` binding.
+`match` is also an expression, which means we can use it on the right hand side of a `let` binding or directly where an expression is used.
 We could also implement the previous line like this:

 ```{rust}
 fn cmp(a: int, b: int) -> Ordering {